TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 66/Psalms 66.20.md

 ---

-Blessed be God, Who hath not turned away my prayer, Nor his lovingkindness from me.
+Blessed be God, who has not turned away my prayer, nor his loving kindness from me.
+For the Chief Musician.
+With stringed instruments.
+A Psalm.
+A song.